-The course is on Canvas, a digital learning management system.
+The course takes place on Canvas, which is a digital learning management system.
 To engage Canvas, you need a desktop or laptop, tablet, or smartphone.

 Preferred devices

 A desktop or laptop is the optimal device to use for the course.
 While you can complete some assignments and group work using a smartphone or tablet, I recommend not entirely achieving this class on a tablet or smartphone.
 While convenient, the devices are not the most streamlined.